- February 26, 2017 at 12:10 pm #6040etilleyKeymaster

-Millions of oppressed countrymen would never be permitted by educated voters who fully understood the cost to their economy for permitting this many citizens to be unproductive.
-Nor would politicians survive with Exports-per-Capita at just a fraction of what they should be.
+Having millions of oppressed countrymen would never be allowed if educated voters fully understood the costs to their economy as explained by SCP Reporting for permitting so many to be unproductive.
+Nor would political parties survive, with exports-per-capita levels at just a fraction of what they should be.
 Why are our politicians not promising to double exports?
-Because we have not been taught to insist on it – and they have not been taught how to deliver it.
+Because we have not been taught to insist on it – just as they have not been taught how to deliver it.

 This is why smaller population countries like the Netherlands, Norway, Sweden, and many others – with populations of just five to sixteen-million, made socialistic policy corrections 20-years ago – and this is also the reason why most of these countries’ citizens are still living the American Dream today.
 There is a compelling case made here, to design much smaller economic electorate areas into future Democratic Reform discussions, for this reason.

 The real costs of inequity will surprise you – the number is in the hundreds of billions, and even trillions, of dollars lost annually.
 All that we have to do to see this lost revenue is to adjust our American, or Canadian or any other, Export-per-capita statistic to Holland’s $33,000 – and then multiply our current exports by that amount.
 This is the real cost, in just lost exports-revenue and tax, for 160 million people being unable to contribute to the economy.
 See this math in more detail here in the article The Business Case for supporting the 49%.